A curse or a blessing? Reviews have the power to either make or break your business.

 We’ve put together this 5-step guide that will help you keep control of your reviews and your business.

-Online review management (also known as online reputation management) is the process of collecting, generating, responding, and managing the customer reviews businesses have across the review sites.
+Online review management (also known as online reputation management) is the process of collecting, generating, responding, and managing the customer reviews businesses have across the review platforms.

 Developing a review management strategy is crucial for local businesses to establish an online presence and keep customer satisfaction on a great level.